theochem/horton/doc/user_hamiltonian_dump.rst

 Horton supports two formats for storing a Hamiltonian in a file: (i) an internal binary format based on HDF5 (extension ``.h5``) and Molpro's FCIDUMP text format (containing ``FCIDUMP`` somewhere in the file name).
 The internal format is more flexible and can store a Hamiltonian on various different ways.
 The FCIDUMP format as more restrictive but can be used to interoperate with different codes, e.g. Molpro.

-All input and output of data in Horton is done through the :py:class:`horton.io.molecule.Molecule` class.
+All input and output of data in Horton is done through the :py:class:`horton.io.iodata.IOData` class.
 Dumping data to a file takes the following three steps:

-1. Create an instance of the ``Molecule`` class (from scratch, or by loading it from a file),
+1. Create an instance of the ``IOData`` class (from scratch, or by loading it from a file),
 2. Sets some attributes,
-3. Call the :py:meth:`~horton.io.molecule.Molecule.to_file` method to actually dump the info to the file.
+3. Call the :py:meth:`~horton.io.iodata.IOData.to_file` method to actually dump the info to the file.

 One can also combine steps 1 and 2 by passing the attributes of interest to the constructor.
 These steps will be illustrated in the examples below.

-The list of attributes recognized by (some) output formats is documented here: :py:class:`horton.io.molecule.Molecule`.
-The method :py:meth:`~horton.io.molecule.Molecule.to_file` just takes the filename as argument.
+The list of attributes recognized by (some) output formats is documented here: :py:class:`horton.io.iodata.IOData`.
+The method :py:meth:`~horton.io.iodata.IOData.to_file` just takes the filename as argument.
 The filename is used to determine the file format.
 When it has the extension ``.h5``, the internal format is used.
 When the file contains ``FCIDUMP``, the FCIDUMP format is used.

 .. _hamiltonian_dump_internal: